Saanlima/Pipistrello/README.md

 # Pipistrello
-Pipistrello FPGA board by Saanlima Electronics
+Projects for Pipistrello FPGA board by Saanlima Electronics